-If you’re not able to spring for your own overseas semester, however, don’t worry: There are plenty of ways to study abroad without breaking your bank account (and some will even help you nab that coveted grad school acceptance letter).
-In fact, there are more than 300 government-sponsored exchange programs alone, according to U.S. State Department estimates.
+If you’re not able to spring for your overseas semester, however, don’t worry: There are plenty of ways to study abroad without breaking your bank account (and some will even help you nab that coveted grad school acceptance letter).
+There are more than 300 government-sponsored exchange programs alone, according to U.S. State Department estimates.
 Some, like Fulbright awards, offer grants that cover all expenses—including tuition—while others provide a stipend and other funds so you can take classes at local universities.

-There are a number of programs through which students can study abroad, many of which offer financial aid.
-Study abroad loans typically require good or excellent credit, and don’t require a cosigner.
+There are several programs through which students can study abroad, many of which offer financial aid.
+Study abroad loans typically require good or excellent credit and don’t require a cosigner.
 If you’re interested in studying abroad, make sure to do your research before taking out any loans; some programs have higher tuition costs than others and may not be as affordable.
 Plus, there are various ways that you can get assistance with paying for your Free Education In Germany without borrowing money from a loan provider.

-In order to get a German university degree you need two different diplomas.
-The first diploma is your Abitur, which is equivalent to a British A-Levels or American High School Diploma.
-The second diploma is your Fachhochschulreife, which is equivalent as an Associates Degree in North America or a Bachelors Degree in Britain.
-In terms of Undergraduate degrees, Germany offers Bachelor’s Degrees (Bachelor of Arts, Bachelor of Science) and Academic Master’s Degrees (Masters of Business Administration), however students who want to enter certain professions need another level of Free Education In Germany before they can graduate.
+To get a German university degree you need two different diplomas.
+The first diploma is your Abitur, which is equivalent to a British A-Level or American High School Diploma.
+The second diploma is your Fachhochschulreife, which is equivalent to an Associate’s Degree in North America or a bachelor’s Degree in Britain.
+In terms of Undergraduate degrees, Germany offers Bachelor’s Degrees (Bachelor of Arts, Bachelor of Science) and Academic Master’s Degrees (Master of Business Administration), however, students who want to enter certain professions need another level of Free Education In Germany before they can graduate